Owen Beck (footballer): International career

 Beck played for Wales as a schoolboy.

 In October 2018 he featured in the Wales under-17 team in a match against Kazakhstan, playing 72 minutes of a UEFA European Under-17 Championship qualification match.

 In March 2021 he was called up for the Wales under-21 team for a friendly match against the Republic of Ireland but was an unused substitute on matchday.

 In August he was again called up and made his debut on 7 September as a 79th minute substitute in a 4–0 victory over Bulgaria in a Euro 2023 qualifying game.
 He scored his first goal for the Welsh under-21 team on 12 November 2021 with the opening goal in a 7–0 victory over Gibraltar.

 In October 2023, Beck was called up to the Wales senior national team for the first time.
 He would also get called up to the Wales U21 side the following day, with the clarification that Beck would be joining the senior squad for their match against Gibraltar, before joining the U21 side for the rest of the international window.

 Personal life

 Beck was born to parents Shaun Beck and Sara James.
-He has an older brother, Leon, and a younger brother, Theo.
+He has two brothers and a sister.
 Beck is the great-nephew of former Liverpool striker Ian Rush, whose sister Carol is Beck's grandmother.